 - vinegar, straight, (then some baking soda since vinegar alone wasn’t helping much)

-Hands down, the Branch Basics undiluted did the best job, followed closely by rubbing alcohol, although that tends to spread out the marker a bit rather than completely making it disappear.
+Hands down, the Branch Basics (new formula, even better!) undiluted did the best job, followed closely by rubbing alcohol, although that tends to spread out the marker a bit rather than completely making it disappear.